-Emergency Rental Assistance for Connecticut’s Economy-

 UniteCT Mobile Bus Schedule

-The UniteCT Mobile Bus travels across Connecticut to ensure everyone has access to technology to submit a UniteCT application.
-On the bus, you will be able to use a computer to complete your application.
+The UniteCT Events (Indoors during the cold months) and Mobile Bus (during warmer months) are available across Connecticut to ensure everyone has access to technology to submit a UniteCT application.
+You will be able to use a computer or other device to complete your application.
 Check out the schedule below and sign up for an appointment at the link provided.
 Walks-ins are accepted, but appointments will be prioritized.

 Please bring all your documents with you so we can help upload them to your application.
 To learn more about what documents are required for a successful application, please visit our Document Matrix.
 You can bring the physical or online version of these documents.